click to enlarge Photo: Courtesy of Mattress Factory

 Waqif, an India-based sculpture artist, has long been interested in the relationship between people and their environments; built environments contrasted by organically made ones.
 The title is a declaration that verges on a warning.
 There’s a physical risk — watch your head as you pass through precarious-looking slanted wood structures and hanging ladders, and your feet as you walk across creaky, uneven platforms.
 Don’t trip.

-Photo: Courtesy of Mattress Factory
+click to enlarge Photo: Courtesy of Mattress Factory

 Assume the Risk at Mattress Factory